 In marriage, the sooner we learn to get our timing right with important things, the better off we will be.
 For example, let’s say that you’ve been home all day with 3 demanding kids while your spouse has been at work.
 Do you really need to tell your spouse that the dog threw up on the carpet again the moment they walk in the door?
 Let’s try this scenario again with one minor change.
 This time you have same demanding kids, same difficult day, same dog vomit.
 The difference this time is timing.
 Knowing that you want to create a welcoming, safe space for your spouse, you decide the dog vomit ordeal can wait.
 This allows you and your spouse to reconnect when they get home and will end up setting the tone for the rest of the evening.

 This means that you may want to wait, but not usually more than a few hours depending on the situation, before telling them the news.
-Does it always go as smoothly as in the example above?
-Of course not, but remember that if the second example is the goal, you will reach your goal some of the time.
+Does it always go as smoothly in real life as in the example above?
+Of course not, but remember that if the second example which utilized better timing is the goal, you will reach your goal some of the time.
 If it is not your goal, you will fail all of the time!

 "If you aim at nothing, you’ll hit it every time." ~Zig Ziglar